Blog

 nano /home/sentry/.sentry/sentry.conf.py

-and change the following lines, specifying the data from the db user and the db name that we created above:
+Change the following lines, specifying the data from the db user and the db name that we created above:

 …